zachbrennan/CS451_Checkers/README.md

 ## Building the System

-*If you just want to play the game, you can simply downloade the latest built release from the repository.*
+*If you just want to play the game, you can simply download the latest built release from the repository.*

 In order to build this program, you will need a working Docker